Niteeshkumar07/SwiftReply/README.md

 - Paste it in your backend `.env` or `application.properties`

-### 💻 2.
+### 🎨 2.
 React Frontend

-✅ Purpose:
+**✅ Purpose:**
-Allows users to paste original email, select tone, and click Generate Reply
+Allows users to paste original email, select tone, and click **Generate Reply**

-Sends user input to the backend via axios or fetch
+- Sends user input to the backend via `axios` or `fetch`

-Displays a loading spinner while the backend responds
+- Displays a loading spinner while the backend responds

-Shows the AI reply in a styled output box
+- Shows the AI reply in a styled output box

-🛠️ **Main Features:**
+**🛠️ Main Features:**

-Input field for original email (multiline)
+- Input field for original email (multiline)

-Dropdown for tone: None, Friendly, Professional, Casual
+- Dropdown for tone: _None_, _Friendly_, _Professional_, _Casual_

-"Generate Reply" button
+- "Generate Reply" button

-Dark mode support (optional)
+- Dark mode support (optional)

-Displays loader (<CircularProgress />) during backend call
+- Displays loader (`<CircularProgress />`) during backend call

-Shows generated email reply in styled Typography box
+- Shows generated email reply in styled `Typography` box

-### 🧩 3.
+###🧩 3.
 Chrome Extension (Gmail)

-✅ **Purpose:**
+**✅ Purpose:**
 Automatically adds a "Generate Reply" button inside Gmail UI

-When clicked:
+- When clicked:

-Grabs currently opened email body
+  - Grabs currently opened email body

-Sends it to the backend
+  - Sends it to the backend

-Inserts generated reply in Gmail's reply box
+  - Inserts generated reply in Gmail's reply box

-🛠️ **How It Works:**
+**🛠️ How It Works:**

-Content script injects into Gmail tab
+- Content script injects into Gmail tab

-Watches for open email threads
+- Watches for open email threads

-Adds a button below each email
+- Adds a button below each email

-On button click:
+- On button click:

-Collects email text
+  - Collects email text

-Sends it to backend using fetch()
+  - Sends it to backend using `fetch()`

-Gets AI reply
+  - Gets AI reply

-Auto-fills reply textbox in Gmail with the AI reply
+  - Auto-fills reply textbox in Gmail with the AI reply

-🔐 **Setup:**
+**🔐 Setup:**

-Create a manifest.json with Gmail permissions
+- Create a `manifest.json` with Gmail permissions

-Use content_script.js to modify Gmail DOM
+- Use `content_script.js` to modify Gmail DOM

-Host backend locally or on cloud (Render, Railway, Vercel)

 #🌐 Data Flow Overview